POSTED: 22 Aug 2025

 How Long Do Oral Acne Treatments Take to Work?

-What About Professional Lasers & Chemical Peels?
+What About Professional Lasers and Chemical Peels?

 • Stabilisation (Preventing New Lesions): This stage begins once inflammatory activity is under control and focuses on preventing new acne from forming.
 This phase relies on acne-modifying treatments such as retinoids, azelaic acid or hormonal therapies.
-These treatments act slowly to address the drivers of acne and so progress is gradual and should be assessed over months rather than weeks.
+These treatments act slowly to address the drivers of acne, so progress is gradual and should be assessed over months rather than weeks.
 In many cases, outcomes improve more by adding a complementary treatment than by escalating strength too early.

 • Maintenance (Long-Term Control): The aim of this phase is to preserve results and prevent relapse once acne has stabilised.
 Maintenance may involve topical retinoids, exfoliating acids and even ongoing hormonal blockers if this is a lead driver.
 This phase often determines whether results last months or years.